emilydolson/memic_model/README.md

 ## Dependencies

   - [Empirical](https://github.com/emilydolson/Empirical/tree/memic_model): Specifically the memic_model branch of my fork (will integrate into upstream master eventually).
 This is the core framework the model is built on.
   - [Bootstrap](https://getbootstrap.com/): Web framework that the site is built on (takes care of responsiveness for compatability with various devices)
   - [Bootstrap-select](https://developer.snapappointments.com/bootstrap-select/): For styling the drop-down menu.

-## Tentative specs:
+## Tentative specs

 *Definitely necessary*
   - Population of cells
   - Cells can be in different states
   - Cells can reproduce (sometimes with mutations)
   - Environmental conditions vary over space
   - Environmental conditions vary over time (based on diffusion equations?)
   - Environmental conditions can affect cell reproduction, death, and behavior
   - Ability to eventually simulate applying treatments

 *Possibly necessary*
   - Complex topology: 3D, free-moving cells (i.e. continuous x,y coordinates rather than lattice), something else?
   - Variation in cell proliferation ability
   - Cell movement (preferential based on environment?)
   - Non-neutral mutations (and possibly mutations with differential effects based on environment)
   - Phenotypic plasticity
   - Physics